-All persons designated as authors should qualify for authorship.
-An "author" is generally considered to be someone who has made substantive intellectual contributions to a published study.
-To qualify as an author one should 1) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) have been involved in drafting the manuscript or revising it critically for important intellectual content; and 3) have given final approval of the version to be published.
+- have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; - have been involved in drafting the manuscript or revising it critically for important intellectual content: and - have given final approval of the version to be published.

 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.

-F: MANUSCRIPT EVALUATION
+7) MANUSCRIPT EVALUATION